Tejas-Subramanya/mac_rlc_functional_split/README.md

 ### Testbed

-This software has been developed and tested on Linux, Ubuntu 14.04 LTS with 3.19.8-031908-lowlatency kernel.
+This software has been developed and tested on Linux, Ubuntu 14.04 LTS with 3.19.8-031908-lowlatency and 4.8.0-040800-lowlatency kernel.
 Our tested consists of OAI eNB, EPC and HSS running on a single host.
 But, the process is similar for environment with OAI EPC and HSS on a different host than the OAI eNB.

 Hardware:
  * Laptop with Intel® Core™ i7-5600U CPU @ 2.60GHz × 4